Three-Year-Old Girl Gets Raped Inside A Bus In India While Brother Pleads For Attacker To Leave Her Alone

 The incident happened in Canal West Road in Kolkata, India on Monday, police reports stated.
 The girl is now confined and receiving treatment at the RG Kar Medical College and Hospital, after the alleged rapist, 45-year-old Sheikh Munna, forced himself into her.

 As reported by the Times of India, the victim was with her brother playing when Munna allegedly lured the girl into the bus using chocolates.
-The brother saw what’s being done to his sister so he pleaded to Munna to open the bus door and let her go when he heard her scream.
+The brother saw what was being done to his sister so he pleaded to Munna to open the bus door and let her go when he heard her scream.
 The boy banged the bus door repeatedly but the assault went on.
 He then ran to his mother to tell her what’s happening.

 The children’s mother, a widow who works as a rag-picker, called her neighbors for help.
 The people then ran toward the bus to rescue the little girl from her attacker.
 Before bringing Munna to the police, neighbors beat up the suspect.
 It was a horrific sight to see as police found the girl “lying in a pool of blood on a bus seat.”